Details of trade union support available to staff working in Hertfordshire schools. More details will be added as they become available.

 - The only teachers’ union campaigning consistently for one union for all teachers

 - A democratic union that encourages all members to get involved in determining union policy

-- Provider of a comprehensive CPD programme, with preferential rates for NUT members.
-See course details at: www.teachers.org.uk/courses
+- Provider of a comprehensive CPD programme, with preferential rates for members.
+See course details at: https://www.teachers.org.uk/learning

-Membership is free during training and costs £1 in your first year of teaching, and there are other special rates.
-Apply now at: www.teachers.org.uk/join-the-nut-today
+Membership is free during training and costs £1 for Newly Qualified Teachers, and there are other special rates.
+Apply now at: neu.org.uk

 The Association of School and College Leaders (ASCL) is the leading professional association and trade union for all school and college leaders.
 They support and represent over 19,000 school and college leaders of primary, secondary and post-16 education from across the UK.

 They represent school and college leaders with a wide range of roles including: